NFL Predictions Week 17: Odds, Picks and Projections for Final Schedule

 This is the most competitive game of the final week of the season, because both teams are in a win-and-in scenario as far as the playoffs are concerned.

 The winner will be the No. 2 wild-card team (and the sixth seed) in the AFC playoffs if the Houston Texans beat the Jacksonville Jaguars in the regular-season finale.
-However, if the Jags pull of the upset, the winner will take the AFC South division crown.
+However, if the Jags pull off the upset, the winner will take the AFC South division crown.

-The Colts have been the hottest team in the the league with eight wins in their last nine games after starting the season with a 1-5 record.
+The Colts have been the hottest team in the league with eight wins in their last nine games after starting the season with a 1-5 record.
 The Colts have played shockingly well on defense, allowing an average of 16.3 points over those last nine games.

 Quarterback Andrew Luck has led the offense, and he has returned from the shoulder injury that sidelined him throughout the 2017 season and been impressive.
 Luck has completed 406 of 604 passes for 4,308 yards with 36 touchdowns and 14 interceptions.